Pwd9000-ML/blog-devto/posts/Azure-Private-Endpoint-Logic-App/Azure-Private-Endpoint-Logic-App.md

 ## What is Azure Private Link (Private Endpoint)?

 [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) (Private Endpoint) allows you to access Azure PaaS services over a Private IP address within the VNet.
-The PaaS resource gets a new private IP via a virtual network interface (NIC) on your Virtual Network (VNET) attached to the PaaS resource or service, making the PaaS/resource truly an internal resource to your virtual network.
-When you send traffic to the PaaS/resource, it will always ensure traffic stays within your VNet boundary.
+The PaaS resource gets a new private IP via a virtual network interface (NIC) on your Virtual Network (VNET) attached to the PaaS resource or service, making the resource truly an `internally private` resource to your virtual network.
+When you send traffic to the resource that has been private endpointed, it will always ensure traffic stays within your VNet boundary.

 ![private-link](./assets/private-link.png)